 The Mental Capacity (Amendment) Bill was introduced to the House of Lords on 3 July 2018 and completed its Lords stages on 11 December 2018.
-It is due to have its Commons Second Reading on Tuesday 18 December 2018.
+It is due to have its Commons Remaining stages on Tuesday 12 February 2019.
 The intention of the Bill is to reform the process for authorising arrangements which enable people who lack capacity to consent to be deprived of their liberty (for the purpose of providing them with care or treatment).

 The new regime created by the Bill would replace the existing authorisation process, known as Deprivation of Liberty Safeguards (DoLS), which were introduced in 2009.
 Those arrangements have attracted significant criticism for being too complex and bureaucratic.
 Key court judgments have also widened the interpretation of those who should be recognised as having been deprived of their liberty, with significant implications for local authorities and others involved in administering the DoLS scheme.